 4. A Theology of Change addresses the issue of cultural relevance with neither isolation nor accommodation.

 Accommodation is the opposite extreme from isolation.
 It wants to fully embrace or adopt our culture.
 Accommodation has both a liberal and conservative side.
-The liberal side believes that the present culture is a friend of the gospel and we must accommodate its extreme views of evolution, homosexuality and abortion.
+The liberal side believes that the present culture is a friend of the gospel and we must accommodate its extreme views of sexuality or abortion.
 The liberals lean over so far to speak to the present culture that they fall in bed with them and end up denying the faith.
 The conservative side of accommodation argues that God endorses a particular culture as distinctly Christian.
 The Amish are an example of this.
-They believe that God endorses the culture of the 1800’s so they model the culture of that day.
+They believe that God endorses the culture of the 1800s, so they model the culture of that day.
 Other Christians believe that God only endorses Western culture within their particular religious context.
 This is primarily seen in the exportation of Western ways in missionary enterprise.

 A good theology of change recognizes the need to have enough cultural relevance so as to communicate the gospel to the age it seeks to win.
 Cultural relevance is not found in succumbing blindly to worldly practices, but it is found in understanding a culture well enough to articulate the gospel in a way understandable to the people of that culture.

 Change is a constant.
 Resistance to change is also a constant.
 As Christians, we need to seek the wisdom from above that allows us to lead the church through the changes that do and will come without succumbing to the extremes of changing everything or changing nothing.
 Positive change is what the church is about.
-We seek to change lives by the two greatest changes agents known to man: God’s Word and Grace.
-A theology of change will keep us from tampering with the mission, values and functions of the church.
+We seek to change lives by the two greatest change agents known to man: God’s Word and Grace.
+A theology of change will keep us from tampering with the mission, values, and functions of the church.
 But it will allow us freedom to use whatever forms we believe necessary and helpful in fulfilling our role as the Body of Christ on earth.